Bridge Crossing History

 The Johnson Street Bridge was painted blue in 1979.

-The existing Johnson Street Bridge will remain open to vehicles, cyclists, and pedestrians until the new bridge opens to traffic in late 2015.
+The existing Johnson Street Bridge will remain open to vehicles, cyclists, and pedestrians until the project is complete and new bridge opens in early 2016.

-The new bridge, set to open in late 2015, will be the fourth bridge crossing between downtown Victoria and Victoria West.
-In addition to providing three vehicle lanes, the new bridge will dedicate more than 50 per cent of its deck space to pedestrians and cyclists.
-The new bridge will include on-road bike lanes, a multi-use pedestrian and cycling trail, a dedicated pedestrian pathway, and improved safety and accessibility for those who use mobility aids such as wheelchairs, walkers, and mobility scooters.
+The new bridge, set to open in early 2016, will be the fourth bridge crossing between downtown Victoria and Victoria West.
+More than 50 per cent of the new bridge will accommodate pedestrians and cyclists.
+In addition to maintaining three lanes for vehicles, the new bridge will include on-road bike lanes, a multi-use trail for pedestrians and cyclists, and a dedicated pedestrian pathway.

 More on the history of the bridge can be found in a recent Times Colonist article and heritage assesment reports prepared by Commonwealth Historic Resource Management Ltd and Johnathan Yardley Architect.Go to Top